redhat-cop/helm-charts/charts/tekton-demo/README.md

     oc create namespace do101-development
     oc create namespace do101-production

+### Configuration

 To configure your own application and send it through the pipeline you must update the `values.yaml` file to reflect a repository to which you have access.
 Please use a repository with a lowercase name.

 It will be in this repository that the webhook will be automatically created and will trigger, on each new commit, a new PipelineRun on Tekton.
 You can create a new token on Github by [clicking here](https://github.com/settings/tokens), make sure to tick the `admin:repo_hook`, `repo` and `user`.

+#### Secrets

 The Github token will only be shown once, be sure to save it somewhere safe.
 Then copy the token and replace it in the command below.

     oc create secret generic github-webhook-secret --from-literal=token=XXXXXXXXXXXXXXXX -n labs-ci-cd